xerootg/cryze_v2/README.md

 Hello!

-This is a rough RTSP (and raw h264) server for WYZE cameras of the GWELL variety
+This is a RTSP (and raw h264) server for WYZE cameras of the GWELL variety

 ## preface
 THANK YOU to Carson Loyal (carTloyal123) for the libraries to connect and get streams and pedroSG94 for RTSP related android libraries.
 I used the following repos: